List of The Elusive Samurai chapters

 The Elusive Samurai is a Japanese manga series written and illustrated by Yusei Matsui.
-It started in Shueisha's shōnen manga magazine Weekly Shōnen Jump on January 25, 2021.
+It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from January 25, 2021, to February 16, 2026.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 2, 2021.
-As of October 3, 2025, 22 volumes have been released.
+As of August 4, 2026, 26 volumes have been released.

 In North America, the manga is licensed for English release by Viz Media, who simultaneously publishes the chapters digitally as they are released in Japan on its Shonen Jump website.
 In October 2021, Viz Media announced that they would publish its volumes in print, with the first one released on July 5, 2022.
 Shueisha also simulpublishes the series in English on the Manga Plus platform.